MuhamadMalik951/MuhamadMalik951.github.io/README.md

 # Hi, I'm Muhamad Malik! 👋
-👋  I'm a web developer passionate about building efficient and user-friendly applications.
+👋  I'm a Software developer passionate about building efficient and user-friendly applications.
 I work with React, Next.js, Node.js, and Tailwind CSS, constantly learning new tools like TypeScript and Express.

 🌱 Currently, I'm focusing on backend development with Node.js and enhancing my skills in TypeScript.